raspberrypisig/minimal-mistakes/_posts/2017-1-8-reset-switch-for-raspberry-pi.md

 categories: hardware
 ---

-The RUN header on the Raspberry pi 3 is now located near pin #39
+The RUN header on the Raspberry Pi 3 is now located near pin \#39

 ![RUN Header](https://raw.githubusercontent.com/raspberrypisig/raspberrypisig.github.io/master/assets/images/rpi3runheader.jpg)

-Found lots of reference for Raspberry Pi 2, but would love to know how applicable it is to Raspberry Pi 3.
+Found lots of reference for Raspberry Pi 2, but not for Raspberry Pi 3.

 They all involve solder a two-pin header on the pinouts marked RUN, then connecting that to a momentary switch.
 I was also looking for fancy solutions like Wake-On-Lan, which I don't think the Pi supports.
-Or perhaps using an always-on Pi zero to somehow do it.

 ## Links
 [Adafruit](https://blog.adafruit.com/2014/10/10/making-a-reset-switch-for-your-raspberry-pi-model-b-run-pads-piday-raspberrypi-raspberry_pi/)